 1. My spouse has health benefit coverage under his/her employer.
 Can I claim the expenses that are not covered by that plan?

 Yes!
 This is common and acceptable.
 Your Aquilian Benefits Plan is supplementary to your spouse’s benefit plan.
 The process would continue just as it is now.
-Once you receive the statement from his/her insurance company indicating the amount that was not covered by that plan, you simply send that insurance carrier’s statement to Aquilian Benefits, circling the claimed amounts, along with your business cheque.
-You will be reimbursed for the disallowed amounts under the spousal plan.
+Once you receive the statement from his/her insurance company indicating the amount that was not covered by that plan, you simply send that statement to Aquilian Benefits, circling the claimed amounts, along with your claim form.
+You will be reimbursed for the amounts disallowed by your spouse’s plan.
 Any expenses that were only partially covered by his/her plan or were totally ineligible can be considered for a claim under your Aquilian Benefits Plan.
-If you know beforehand that a particular service is not covered (say chiropractic or massage therapy) by her plan, you can speed up your reimbursement by submitting the original receipt from the health provider directly to Aquilian Benefits.
+If you know beforehand that a particular service is not covered (say chiropractic or massage therapy) by their plan, you can speed up your reimbursement by submitting the original receipt from the health provider directly to Aquilian Benefits.
 Plus, once you have reached your annual limit on any limited service with his/her insurance company, you can submit the remainder of those receipts directly to us.

-2. As a result of a divorce, my biological child is living with his/her other parent.
-Are health expenses for that child deductible under my Aquilian Benefits PHSP?
+2. As a result of a divorce, my biological child is living with their other parent.
+Are health expenses for that child deductible under my Aquilian Benefits Plan?

 No. Covered Employees may only claim expenses for individuals who are living in their household.
 Your household means your principal home at a single address where the full-time occupants, regardless of age, are dependent on you for their living expenses.
 This is not the same definition as “Dependent” used in many other tax-related discussions.

 3. My parents live full-time in an attached suite in my home for which they pay no rent.
-Are their health expenses deductible through my Aquilian Benefits PHSP?
+Are their health expenses deductible through my Aquilian Benefits Plan?